 People should be able to easily understand how information affects them.
 Plain language is an effective strategy for clearly communicating health information and improving health literacy.

-When you're talking with people about mental health, avoid clinical, academic or scientific language whenever you can.
+When you are talking with people about mental health, avoid clinical, academic or scientific language whenever you can.
 Instead, provide information in plain language and in ways that are accessible to everyone.